 The next section explores the power of language in the workplace, and how personality labels can be a hindrance when managing diverse teams.

-Overcoming the limitations of personality narratives at work
+Limitations of personality narratives at work

 Australian researcher Karin Garrety led a team of researchers from management and communications backgrounds who studied the effects of the Myers-Briggs personality types on businesses.
 Using sociology, they find that personality measures can be both helpful and detrimental to organisational change.